Aminmoh9/lab-resolving-git-conflicts/your-code/about-me.md

 I will apply for the jobs that require the skills I will learn from Ironhack data science program.

 * Which industry will you seek employment in?
-I am not sure as of now but I will be able to decide as I learn more about data science and coding.
+I am not sure as of now but I will be able to decide as I learn more about data science.
 * What will your future role look like?
 I think I will be a direcor a tech company.
 * What is your career goal?